Function composition

+Reverse composition applies the operation in the opposite order, applying $f$ first and $g$ second.
+Intuitively, reverse composition is a chaining process in which the output of function f feeds the input of function g.

 The composition of functions is a special case of the composition of relations, sometimes also denoted by $\circ$.
-As a result, all properties of composition of relations are true of composition of functions, such as the property of associativity.
+As a result, all properties of composition of relations are true of composition of functions, such as associativity.